 - HOW DO YOU JUGGLE WRITING WITH A FULL-TIME JOB?

-Most authors have some other source of income beyond their books and writings.
-Whether it’s a full-time job, a part-time teaching position, freelance gigs, wealthy parents or a wealthy spouse, etc. Writers like me who have full-time corporate careers juggle everything while prioritizing writing because they love it.
+Most authors have some other source of income beyond their books and writings — whether it’s a full-time job, a part-time teaching position, freelance gigs, wealthy parents or a wealthy spouse, etc. Writers like me who have full-time corporate careers juggle everything while prioritizing writing because they love it.
 If you’re truly a writer deep down in your soul, you will find a way to write no matter what.
 No matter how crazy your schedule, how hectic your life, you will write to breathe.
 Whether it’s a sentence, a paragraph or a page a day, or several pages during the weekend (like me), that’s the way you do it.
 Also, make decisions based on what will allow you to have the time to write.
-For instance, one of the reasons I don’t attend a ton of social events or watch a ton of TV is because I want to preserve my time and energy for writing.
+For instance, one of the reasons I don’t attend a ton of social events or watch a ton of TV is because I want to preserve my free time and limited energy for writing.
 Another key to being a writer is this: you have to be okay with being alone.
 Writing fiction is a very solitary activity.
-At this moment, I am writing on one end of the sofa while my lovely dog sleeps on my foot, and my understanding husband watches a Netflix movie on his computer.
-(Btw, if you want to write with a group of people, look into writing in a communal space or perhaps even TV writing so that you can work in a writers’ room with others.)
+At this moment, I am writing on one end of the sofa while my lovely dog sleeps on my foot, and my understanding husband watches a movie on his computer with his headphones on.
+(Btw, if solitude is not your jam and you prefer writing with other people, look into writing in a communal space or perhaps even TV writing so that you can work in a writers’ room with others.)
 I personally need quiet to concentrate, so I don’t write to music–even classical music is too distracting for me.

 - CAN YOU READ MY MANUSCRIPT?

-This is addressed in detail in the FAQs.
 I used to tell myself that once I became published, I’d be generous to those trying to get their foot in the door, because I knew the journey was difficult.
 And I did this for a while.
-I would agree to have calls, I engaged in lengthy email exchanges about writing and publishing, I read manuscripts and gave constructive feedback for free.
+I had calls with people I hardly knew, I engaged in lengthy email exchanges about writing and publishing, I read manuscripts and gave constructive feedback for free.
 But then I became overwhelmed.
-And stressed out because my precious writing time was disappearing.
+And super stressed out because my precious writing time was disappearing.
 So that’s why I wrote this blog post – to provide a resource for people who want to get published.
 One of the main reasons I maintain this website is to address the questions I receive most frequently.
-This is exactly the same stuff I’d tell you in person 🙂
+This is exactly the same stuff I’d tell you in person or on the phone 🙂

 If you want someone to read your manuscript, my advice would be to consider forming a critique group with fellow writers.
 And if you have the resources, you could consider hiring a professional independent editor for a paid critique.
 A lot of professional writers offer that service, as do some former editors for the big publishing houses (see #13 below for a couple of freelance editors who provide manuscript consultation services).
 The SCBWI will lead you in the right direction for contacts, and if you attend one of their conferences, you can get a paid critique there from a professional in the publishing industry.

 Years ago, I was represented by a big literary agency attached to a huge Hollywood film and TV agency.
-My agent at that time shopped around a middle grade novel of mine to a handful of publishing houses.
-But that novel didn’t sell.
+My agent at that time shopped around a novel of mine to a handful of publishing houses.
+But it didn’t sell.
 I was crushed and discouraged, but now, I understand why it didn’t get picked up.
-One reason is because the pacing was way too slow.
+One reason is because the pacing was too slow.
 The ending is really quite moving, but if the reader never makes it there because the middle sags, the book will get rejected.
-But the fact that this book didn’t sell probably made that agent lose interest in me.
-So we parted ways.

-And so for a while, I tried to go at it on my own.
+Then for a while, I tried to go at it on my own.
 And I knew that some smaller publishing houses accepted picture book manuscripts directly from unagented writers.
 The Turtle Ship (illustrated by Colleen Kong-Savage) was published without the help of an agent, by the wonderful publishing house Lee & Low, which is the largest multicultural children’s book publisher in the U.S.

 However, for my second picture book, I definitely wanted an agent.
 Why?
 Though it was interesting to negotiate my own publishing contract, it was a little tricky wearing both hats – the nice/creative writer hat and the aggressive negotiator hat (I discovered they shouldn’t necessarily be worn on the same head).
 I also wanted an agent because most of the imprints at the Big 5 publishers do not accept unsolicited submissions.
-That means you need an agent if you don’t want your manuscript trashed immediately by the industry giants like Penguin Random House, HarperCollins, etc. Therefore, I sent out query letters to a handful of agents, and was extremely fortunate to receive multiple offers of representation.
-I signed with my agent Bill because I’d heard wonderful things about him, and also, he belongs to a powerhouse boutique literary agency in NYC.
-Bill is turning out to be a dream agent — excellent at what he does, and also full of wisdom and fabulous advice to help shape my writing career.
+That means you need an agent if you don’t want your manuscript trashed immediately by the industry giants like Penguin Random House, HarperCollins, etc. Therefore, I sent out query letters to a handful of agents and was extremely fortunate to receive multiple offers of representation.
+A writer’s dream!
+My advice to you is to work really hard on your manuscript and hold on to the hope that landing representation could be a real possibility for you.

 10. CAN YOU INTRODUCE ME TO YOUR AGENT?